Vladimir Zhirinovsky 1996 presidential campaign: 1993 legislative elections

-In the midst of the 1993 constitutional crisis, a Yeltsin had disestablished the Congress of People's Deputies of Russia, and scheduled elections in December to form Russia's new legislative bodies.
+In the midst of the 1993 constitutional crisis, Yeltsin had disestablished the Congress of People's Deputies of Russia, and scheduled elections in December to form Russia's new legislative bodies.
 While the Federation Council election was to be nonpartisan, the State Duma election would be partisan.

 Despite his third-place finish in the 1991 presidential election, experts had not expected for his Liberal Democratic Party to perform strongly in the legislative election.
 Polling conducted as late as a month before the election had shown his party with less than 2% support.
 At the tail end of the 1993 campaign, Zhirinovsky and his party saw an astonishing rise in support.
 Neither the liberal parties nor the communist parties were able to unite into solidified voting blocs.
 Democratic leaders had spent the election campaign fighting each other, rather than against opponents such as Zhirinovsky.
 Additionally, Zhirinovsky benefited from the fact that he had been actively campaigning (for president) for more than two years, and was able to quickly pivot his presidential campaigning towards legislative elections campaigning.
 Due to the fact that the 1993 legislative election was snap election, other parties had largely not been prepared to begin campaigning.
 Zhirinovsky also proved to have made effective use of television advertising.
 Additionally, the Russia's Choice bloc (which included Democratic Choice of Russia) made the mistake of deciding to run a minimal campaign.

 Ultimately, Zhirnovsky's LDPR placed first in the 1993 State Duma elections, receiving 22.92% of the proportional representation vote and being tied with Democratic Choice of Russia as the two parties to win most seats (both won 64 seats).
 The Duma election utilized two different forms of apportionment.
 Half of the seats were apportioned through party-list proportional representation.
 LDPR had won 22.9% of the proportional representation vote (placing first), earning it 59 of those seats (more than any party).
 The other half of the Duma's seats were filled by the direct elections of candidates by voters in single-member districts.
 The LDPR had received only 3% of the single-member district vote (placing fifth among parties) and received only 5 seats in single-member districts.